 If AUD, BEC, FAR and REG are successfully passed within the 18 months prior to Dec.
 31, 2023, candidates do not need to test under the 2024 CPA exam.
 Other requirements for licensure (education, experience and ethics requirements) must be met before applying for the CPA license.

 Absolutely not.
-The purpose of the CPA exam transition policy is to allow candidate to continue the CPA exam journey with the transition to the 2024 CPA exam.
+The purpose of the CPA exam transition policy is to allow candidates to continue the CPA exam journey with the transition to the 2024 CPA exam.
 Just follow the Transition Policy chart.
 The current credit will become a credit for the 2024 CPA exam section.

 The VBOA has approved a credit extension for those in the process of passing all four sections of the exam.
-All candidates with active credit for exam section(s) as of Dec.
+All candidates with active credit for any exam section(s) as of Dec.
 15, 2023, will maintain active credit through June 30, 2025.

 No. It is currently anticipated that the final day for testing of all current CPA exam sections (AUD, BEC, FAR and REG) will be Dec.
 15, 2023.
 No CPA exam sections may be scheduled from Dec.
 16, 2023, through Jan.
 9, 2024, to allow for conversion of IT systems to the 2024 CPA exam sections.
 Candidates are encouraged to plan their testing schedules accordingly.